petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

 ![Click on the Configuration option.](./category-facet/images/03.png)

+The Display Settings appear first:

-**Display Settings:** Choose between *Default*, *Compact Layout*, and *Label Layout*.
-The Default layout shows checkboxes next to each term but the Compact layout does not.
+**Display Template:** Choose between *Default*, *Cloud Layout*, *Compact Layout*, *Label Layout*, and *Vocabulary Layout* (available in 7.4 Update/GA 47+).
+The Default Layout shows checkboxes next to each term but the Compact layout does not.
 The Label layout shows small clickable labels for each term.
+The [Vocabulary Layout](#display-facet-terms-categories-by-vocabulary) shows the facet terms (categories) organized by vocabulary.

 The Advanced Configuration section contains additional options: